matrix-org/rust-synapse-compress-state/README.md

 "postgresql://username:password@mydomain.com/database"

 - -r [ROOM_ID] **Required**
-The room to process (this is the value found in the `rooms` table of the database not the common name for the room - is should look like: "!wOlkWNmgkAZFxbTaqj:matrix.org"
+The room to process.
+This is the value found in the `rooms` table of the database not the common name for the room - is should look like: "!wOlkWNmgkAZFxbTaqj:matrix.org"

 - -b [MIN_STATE_GROUP]